openmc-dev/openmc/docs/source/usersguide/geometry.rst

   # Set volume if it is known with some uncertainty
   cell.volume = ufloat(17.0, 0.1)

-Once a volume is set and a cell is filled with a material or distributed materials.
-It is possible to use :func:`~openmc.Cell.atoms` method to obtain a dictionary that maps nuclides to a total number of atoms in all instances of a cell (e.g. ``{'H1':1.0e22, 'O16':0.5e22, ...}``)::
+Once a volume is set, and a cell is filled with a material or distributed materials, it is possible to use the :func:`~openmc.Cell.atoms` method to obtain a dictionary of nuclides and their total number of atoms in all instances of a cell (e.g. ``{'H1':1.0e22, 'O16':0.5e22, ...}``)::

   cell = openmc.Cell(fill = u02)